isomerpages/isomer-designacademy/pages/Website Checklist.md

 | ✅ Proper use of different text headings for content structure  (H1, H2, etc.)
 | ✅ Text headings should be descriptive
 | ✅ Text content should be easily understandable and free of typos
-| ✅ Use of proper paragraphing to break up content
+| ✅ Use proper text formatting to break up long paragraphs
+| ✅ Website content should be updated
 |